CO 5210 Counseling Skills Training - 3 Hours

 CO 7160 Community Counseling - 2 Hours

 Counselors provide consultation services in community settings that extend beyond direct client service.
 The distinctions between counseling and consultation will be explored, as well as the major models and process stages for implementation.
-Case studies will be utilized to demonstrate explicit program development applications for educational crisis and system-level interventions.
+Case studies will be utilized to demonstrate explicit program development applications for educational crisis and system-level interventions, and furthering social objectives.
 Pastoral and church consultation will be an area of focus.

 CO 7210 Assessment and Evaluation - 3 Hours

 This course covers the measurement concepts and practice techniques required for the use of standardized and non-standardized assessment tools utilized in diagnosis, treatment planning and evaluation.
 Procedures for test selection, administration and interpretation are examined for measures of ability, aptitude, personality, and psychopathology.
 Prerequisite: MA in MHC candidacy or consent of department chair.
 A $45 materials testing fee is assessed for this course.

 CO 7278 Strategies of Marriage & Family Therapy - 3 Hours